 Discord is a communication platform for voice channels, video calls, text chat, and community servers.
 When you install Discord on Debian, you gain access to screen sharing, custom emojis, bot integrations, server roles, file sharing, and cross-platform messaging for gaming communities, developer teams, and online groups.

-All three methods handle Discord updates automatically.
-The .deb method integrates system updates through APT, Snap provides background updates without user intervention, and Flatpak manages updates through Flathub.
-Therefore, choose based on your preference for system integration, sandboxing level, and desktop environment compatibility.
+Snap and Flatpak handle Discord updates automatically.
+The .deb method requires manual re-downloading when Discord notifies you of a new version.
+Choose based on your preference for system integration, sandboxing level, and desktop environment compatibility.

 Discord is available on 64-bit Debian systems (amd64/x86_64 architecture).
-If you run Debian on ARM boards or 32-bit hardware, use Discord in your web browser since no native packages are provided for those architectures.
+If you run Debian on ARM boards or 32-bit hardware, use Discord in your web browser such as Google Chrome or Firefox since no native packages are provided for those architectures.

 Method 1: Install Discord via .deb Package

 This method installs Discord as a system-level Debian package downloaded directly from Discord’s official website.
-First, you will download the .deb file using wget and then install it with APT.
+You will download the .deb file using wget and install it with APT.

 Download Discord .deb Package on Debian